Places to visit in Belgium to avoid crowds

 If you are seeking a quiet holiday in Belgium, away from the crowds, we have prepared some of the best locations for you to try.

 Belgium offers great traditional cuisine, history, and culture.
 It’s a wonderful place to take a holiday, especially if you are looking to avoid busier places and enjoy some relaxing scenery.
-Here are some of our top picks for quieter destinations.
+Here are some of our top picks for quieter destinations. all within easy reach of our Calais terminal.

 The Sonian Forest

-This ancient forest has some trees that are more than 200 year’s old.
+This ancient forest has some trees that are more than 200 years old.
 With over 5,000 hectares to explore, you’ll be able to enjoy a range of activities, from hiking to picnicking.
 There are three lakes, which allow carp fishing (check ahead for seasonality and licensing) and many also cycle the well-signposted routes around the forest to take it all in.

 Playgrounds are available for families with children up to 12, but many simply take advantage of the natural spaces to run and play.
-You may well spot deer, boars, and foxes, as UNESCO protects three large regions of the forest for wildlife conservation.
+You may well spot deer, boars and foxes, as UNESCO protects three large regions of the forest for wildlife conservation.

-You can reach the forest by metro and tram from central Brussels, just one of Belgium’s great cities, but the easiest way is to drive, which is only 28 minutes and car parking is available.
+You can reach the forest by metro and tram from central Brussels, just one of Belgium’s great cities, but the easiest way is to drive, which is only 28 minutes away and car parking is available.

 Siberian chipmunk on tree branch in Foret de Soignes (Sonian Forest), Brussels, Belgium